housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 * **First Meaningful Paint**: The time it takes the user to see _meaningful_ content on their device.
 * **Time to Interactive (TTI)**: The time it takes for the JavaScript thread to settle and the user can interact with the application.

+As developers, many of us have become accustomed to building web applications with healthy network connections and powerful machines.
+At times, this can mean we do not realize how users would experience our applications with lower-end devices and weaker connections.
+According to a statistic mentioned [here](https://www.thinkwithgoogle.com/_qs/documents/57/mobile-page-speed-new-industry-benchmarks.pdf), the average time it takes to fully load a webpage on mobile is greater than _20 seconds_.
+This was found by running tests on a globally representative 3G network connection and a Nexus 5 device.
+Another Google Research statistic mentioned [here](https://www.thinkwithgoogle.com/intl/en-ca/advertising-channels/mobile/mobile-shopping-ecosystem/) found the average load time to be _15.3 seconds_ with a 4G connection.

+If a webpage takes longer than 3 seconds to load, [more than half of our users will give up](https://www.doubleclickbygoogle.com/articles/mobile-speed-matters/).

 <aside>
   <p>For an excellent (and deeper) dive into perfomance metrics, take a look at Philip Walton's article: <a href="https://developers.google.com/web/fundamentals/performance/user-centric-performance-metrics#first_meaningful_paint_and_hero_element_timing">User-centric Performance Metrics</a>.</p>
 </aside>

-As developers, many of us have become accustomed to building web applications with healthy network connections and powerful machines.
-As a result, we sometimes don't realize how users would experience our application with lower-end devices and weaker connections.
-There have been a lot of different statistics for the average Time To Interactive for a webpage on lower end devices with slower connections (such as 2G or 3G), but it is important to remember that if your application takes longer than 5 seconds to load - **many of our users will give up.**